gXLg/stupid-game/README.md

 _GUI (without arguments)_:
 - Windows : download "game.exe" and just open it
-- Unix : start game.py with python3
+- Unix and Windows : start game.py with python3

 _conole (with arguments)_: